-Only when you have configured the system time on "System Tools → Time" page, will the Time-based Connecting function take effect.
+Only when you have configured the system time on "System Tools \rightarrow Time" page, will the Time-based Connecting function take effect.

 Connect Manually - You can click the Connect/Disconnect button to connect/disconnect immediately.
 This mode also supports the Max Idle Time function as Connect on Demand mode.
-The Internet connection can be disconnected automatically after a specified inactivity period and re-established when you attempt to access the Internet again.
+The Internet connection can be disconnected automatically after a specified inactivity period and not be re-established until you click Connect button.